Date of Degree

 Data Mining, Evolutionary Computation, Heuristic search methods, Hydrology, Neural Network, Water Quality

 Includes bibliographical references (pages 67-71).

 Copyright 2011 Evan Roz

 Roz, Evan Phillips.
-"Water quality modeling and rainfall estimation: a data driven approach." thesis, University of Iowa, 2011.
+"Water quality modeling and rainfall estimation: a data driven approach."
+MS (Master of Science) thesis, University of Iowa, 2011.